lockss/lockss.github.io/administrators/admin/setting-up/ojs-setup-instructions.md

 3. To review the manifest page, click on "Publisher Manifest" next to the check boxes.
 The resulting page should show a listing of your journal issues.

+### Configuring OJS 3.X content for PKP Preservation Network (PN):

+Instructions for configuring OJS for PN can be found at: <a href="https://docs.pkp.sfu.ca/pkp-pn/en/">https://docs.pkp.sfu.ca/pkp-pn/en/</a>.

 ## OJS 2.X